 Why is there no root, stem, or leaf accompanying the bedraggled petals?
-Pursh provided the answer in his description of the plant in his book, Flora Americae septentrionalis (1814):
+Pursh provided the answer in his comment on the plant in his book, Flora Americae septentrionalis (1814):

 This elegant plant would be a very desirable addition to the ornamental perennials, since, if once introduced, it would be easily kept and propagated, as the following circumstance will clearly prove.
 The specimen with roots taken out of the Herbarium of M. Lewis, Esq. was planted by Mr. M'Mahon of Philadelphia, and vegetated for more than one year: but some accident happening to it, I had not the pleasure of seeing it in flower.1